Counties 1 Southern North: Promotion play-offs

-Since the 2000–01 season there has been a play-off between the runners-up of Southern Counties North and Southern Counties South for the third and final promotion place to South West 1 East.
-The team with the superior league record has home advantage in the tie.
+Between 2000–01 and 2018–19 seasons, there has been a play-off between the runners-up of Southern Counties North and Southern Counties South for the third and final promotion place to South West 1 East.
+The team with the superior league record had home advantage in the tie.
 At the end of the 2019–20 season Southern Counties North teams have been the most successful with twelve wins to the Southern Counties South teams seven; and the home team has won promotion on thirteen occasions compared to the away teams six.